Slamy/Wiki_MiSTer/Setup-Guide.md

 ## Prepare the SD-card

-1. Download the latest SD-card installer from [here](https://github.com/MiSTer-devel/SD-Installer-Win64_MiSTer)
+1. Download the latest SD card installer from [here](https://github.com/MiSTer-devel/SD-Installer-Win64_MiSTer)

-2. Insert your SD-card into your PC.
+2. Insert your SD card into your card reader.

 3. Extract the `release_201#####.rar` file.

-4. Start **"MiSTer SD Card Utility.exe"**
+4. Start `MiSTer SD Card Utility.exe`

  ![picture](pictures/setup-windows_sd-card_installer_window.png)

 5. Make sure it says **"U-Boot + Linux + MiSTer"** in the **"Image"** field.
-   - Newer versions of Mister SD Card Utility will says **"Boot + Files"** in the **"Image"** field.
+   - Newer versions of Mister SD card Utility will says `Boot + Files` in the `Image` field.

-6. Select your SD-card in the **"Drive"** field.
-If you have inserted the SD-card after starting the Installer, hit the  **"Refresh"** button and your SD-card should appear.
+6. Select your SD card in the `Drive` field.
+If you have inserted the SD card after starting the Installer, hit the  `Refresh` button and your SD card should appear.

-7. Press **"Full Install"** and confirm the following Warning with **"Yes"**.
-All data on the SD-card will be deleted!
+7. Press `Full Install` and confirm the following Warning with `Yes`.
+All data on the SD card will be deleted!
 Make sure to backup the SD-card before you execute this!

  ![picture](pictures/setup-windows_sd-card_installer_warning.png)

-8. Confirm the successful installation with **"ok"**
+8. Confirm the successful installation with `ok`

   ![picture](pictures/setup-windows_sd-card_installer_install_success.png)

-9. The Installer will open multiple windows which will ask you to format the drive. **Don't format the drive!** Press **"Cancel"** in all three windows.
+9. The Installer will open multiple windows which will ask you to format the drive. **Don't format the drive!** Press `Cancel` in all three windows.

  ![picture](pictures/setup-windows_sd-card_installer_close_format.png)

-10. The SD-card File Explorer window will be opened twice, close one of them.
+10. The SD card file explorer window will be opened twice, close one of them.
 The SD-card should contain the following three files / folder:

  ![picture](pictures/setup-windows_sd-card_installer_sd-card_content.png)

- If you see only the `menu.rbf` file, hit **F5** on your keyboard or **"right click > Refresh"** to refresh the window.
+ If you see only the `menu.rbf` file, hit <kbd>F5</kbd> on your keyboard or `right click > Refresh` to refresh the window.
 You should see all three files now.

  The files you see are:
  * `linux` - Folder containing linux files